opencog/external-tools/AtomSpaceExplorer/README.md

 - Double click on an Atom to filter AtomSpace to that Atom along with two levels of neighboring Atoms.
 - Buttons to Pause / Play / Restart Force Simulation and  to Zoom In, Zoom Out, and Reset Zoom.
 - Keyboard shortcuts for all of the above buttons are indicated in the corresponding button tooltips.
-- Filtering buttons appear when an Atom is selected or double-clicked (TODO filtering capability needs to be updated).
+- A Filtering dropdown appears when an Atom is selected or double-clicked.
 - D3 client area and Node context (right-click) menus.
 - Individual Nodes are pinnable into fixed location.
-Ctrl-click, Ctrl-drag, or right-click Pin (Unpin) a Node.
-Right-click D3 client area has command to unpin all nodes.
+Ctrl-click, Ctrl-double-click, Ctrl-drag, or use right-click menu to Pin/Unpin a Node.
+Right-click the D3 client area to access a menu command to Unpin all Nodes.
+- Increased Force Simulation Charge can be applied to individual Nodes.
+Shift-click, Shift-double-click, Shift-drag, or use right-click menu to apply/remove high charge force to/from a Node.
+Right-click the D3 client area to access a menu command to remove high charge from all Nodes.
+- New Feature: Apply high force simulation charge to a specific Node, thereby strongly repulsing all of it's neighbors.
+With suitable data, like single Nodes with many children subtrees, this is nice for spreading (repulsing) out neighboring nodes more forcefully in a radial fashion from that central, highly-charged Node.
+Available on Node right-click menu.
+Can also apply with Shift key when selecting, clicking, double-clicking or dragging Nodes.
-- D3 client area & SVG canvas dynamically sized relative to browser window size, including auto-resize of Force Simulation.
+- D3 client area & SVG canvas is dynamically-sized relative to the browser window size, including auto-resize of Force Simulation.
 Scrollbars are avoided within of min width, min height or width-to-height ratios.
 - Tooltips for all Navbar and Visualizer command buttons.
 - Node tooltips verbosity is controlled via a toggle checkbox.
 In verbose mode, the detail level is the same as the selected Node properties table.
 Both methods can be used together, which provides a convenient way to compare details between a baseline selected Node, and other Nodes via hovering over them.
 - Languages dropdown supports, English, Chinese, French, German, Italian, Japanese and Spanish.
 Localizations currently implemented for Navbar text labels only.